 Colour images of Olney taken around the year 1900

-1. Olney High Street – Heritage Trail – Added February 2018
+2. Olney High Street – Heritage Trail – Updated August 2018

-This Heritage Trail should be considered as a ‘pre-release’ version until certain elements can be fully verified.
-The Trail is designed to present visitors to Olney with a light introduction to the history of Olney High Street.
-It could be used as a complementary leisure activity before or after visiting the Cowper and Newton Museum and its gardens, and/or, simply to provide a little light exercise before, or indeed after, frequenting one or more of the town’s wide selection of cafes and restaurants.
-Link to the Heritage Trail.
+This Heritage Trail is designed to present visitors to Olney with a light introduction to the history of Olney High Street.
+It could be used as a precursor to a leisurely stroll along the High Street or as a complementary activity before or after visiting the Cowper and Newton Museum and its gardens.
+Link to the Heritage Trail

 William Cowper and John Newton were arguably the two most notable gentlemen to reside in Olney during the 18th century.
 Their achievements, life stories and memorabilia are excellently presented in the Cowper and Newton Museum situated in Orchard House on the south side of the Market Place.